arcanis/clipanion/website/docs/getting-started.md

 Note that `execute` is using `this.context.stdout.write` rather than `console.log`.
 While optional, keeping this convention is a good practice as commands may want to call each other with different types of streams (for example to buffer the output of another command).
 :::

+## Execute your CLI

 Now that your command is ready, all you have to do is setup the CLI engine that will "serve" this command.
-To do that, import it from Clipanion and register your command into it:
+To do that, instantiate a new CLI, register your command into it, then apply it on the process arguments:

 ```ts
 import {Cli} from 'clipanion';